roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.12_2_Machine_Learning/unit1/Heuristics Notes.md

 ---
-Tags:
-- Machine Learning
+tags:
   - AI
   - Notes
+  - MachineLearning
 ---

 # Types of Heuristics in AI and Machine Learning